 Move Through Trauma or Stand Still

 *This article contains affiliate ads which are selling products on Amazon which My Life Experiment earns a commission for.
-I only promote products that are relevant to this websites purpose of personal growth.
+I only promote products that are relevant to the purpose of this website of personal growth.
 These sales make it possible for My Life Experiment to run as successfully as possible.

-I have been reading a book called “The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma” by: Bessel Van Der Kolk.
-This book offers an incredible view on how our Brains and Bodies deal with the effects of Trauma.
+I have been reading a book called “The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma” by Bessel Van Der Kolk.
+This book offers an incredible view of how our Brains and Bodies deal with the effects of Trauma.
 It walks you through the effects of trauma and how you can recover.

 Healing Trauma Requires Feeling.

 People can never get better without knowing what they know and feeling what they feel (pg.
 27).

 I have a tendency of downplaying my feelings, telling myself that other people have had it worse while trying to cast my feelings aside.
 And yes, others have endured far worse events in their lives but I can’t let this be the reason that I dismiss the emotions attached to the trauma I have gone through.

 No matter what the situation may be, it is better to move through than stand still.

 Downplaying what we are feeling is just a means of justifying not dealing with feelings and finding ways to avoid them.
 There are events that I would rather not recall and things that I have repressed and do not recall.
 But, there is such deep importance for me to deal with these feelings so I may free myself up to feel more like myself.

 Acceptance and Having Purpose when Working Through Trauma Feelings.